hanslindetorp/iMusicXML/README.md

 ## Getting started:

 ### Step 1:
 Bounce your tracks from your DAW into separate files.
 Include audio tail to preserve reverb and sustained notes.
-Use logical names.
+Use logical names:
+* All files in a TrackGroup shall share at least one part of the name
+* All files on a LoopTrack shall share at least one part of the name
+* All files in a Motif or LeadIn shall share at least one part of the name

 ### Step 2:
 Put your files in a folder called ”audio” in your HTML-project.